-Where to Find Bookkeeping Help for Your Small Business
+Where to Find Bookkeeping Services for Your Small Business

 restaurant kitchen

-So, you’ve decided it’s time to outsource your bookkeeping.
-How do you find the right company to do the job?
+When it’s time to outsource your bookkeeping, how do you find the right company for the job?
 As with searching for any other professional, there are no shortcuts:

 Network

-Your networks are a great place to start.
+Your network is a great place to start.
 Ask people you trust who does their bookkeeping.

-If you already have a relationship with a CPA, business lawyer or tax advisor ask them to recommend bookkeepers.
+If you already have relationships with CPAs, business lawyers or tax advisors, ask them to recommend bookkeepers.

 Most likely, someone in your circle will have suggestions, at least for who to call to begin honing in on what you want.